cyclops-ui/cyclops/web/blog/2023-11-13-JSON-schemas/index.md

 > A few other Helm chart parts are left out on purpose since they are not tangible to the rest of the blog.
 You can read more about each of those in [Helm’s official documentation](https://helm.sh/docs/topics/charts/)

 - `Chart.yaml` - A YAML file containing information about the chart (like name, version…)
-- `templates` - A directory of templates that, when combined with values, will generate valid Kubernetes manifest files.
+- `templates` - A directory of templates that, when combined with values, will generate valid Kubernetes manifest files
 - `values.yaml` - The default configuration values for this chart
 - `values.schema.json` - A JSON Schema for imposing a structure on the `values.yaml` file

 When using Helm, you can change your `values.yaml` however you see fit for your application.
 The problem is that you can change them __however__ you like, which allows you to misconfigure some parts of your application because you misspelled a field or messed up indentation in the `values.yaml`.

-Here is where JSON schema from the `values.schema.json` comes in.
-It is represented as a [JSON schema](https://json-schema.org).
+Here is where [JSON schema](https://json-schema.org) from the `values.schema.json` comes in.
 It will define which fields you should set and even to which values (e.g., you can specify that a field called replicas can’t be set to lower than 0).
 Helm won’t let you render a Kubernetes manifest with values that don’t comply with the schema.
 There is an example of such schema later in the blog, but you can also check it out on [Helms official docs](https://helm.sh/docs/topics/charts/#schema-files)

 ## Helm values schema and Cyclops UI